 Dr. Hester admits to being interested in medicine as well.
 While he was in high school, he would go on house calls with a general practitioner in his hometown and watch the doctor perform surgery.

 After graduating from Emory University School of Medicine, Dr. Hester's career in medicine, at first, curtailed his flying until he opened his first practice, in general surgery, in Moultrie, Ga.
 It also just happened to have a "nice airport."

 Dr. Hester befriended Scott Fitzgerald, a World War II pilot who would ferry bombers across the Atlantic.
 Fitzgerald, who had since become a flying instructor, took Dr. Hester under his wing and was determined to teach him everything he had to know about safe flying.

 Little did the plastic surgeon know how much he would rely on those life-saving maneuvers.

-Dr. Hester bought his first plane, a single-engine Piper, and started flying every time he got the chance — to football games, professional meetings and more.
+A proud owner Dr. Hester bought his first plane, a single-engine Piper, and started flying every time he got the chance — to football games, professional meetings and more.

 But he soon realized what some people say about pilots and their airplanes, "that you always want one that will fly a little higher and a little faster," he says.